Baruk1-netizen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script converts a number from base 2 to base 10.
+This script prints all possible combinations of two letters, except oo.